usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/SolutionStrategies/Synthesis/Synthesis.md

 ![Synthesis,Workflow]((define-synthesis.png))

-Results are synthesized as shown in the Figure ((Synthesis-Workflow)) above.
+Results are synthesized as shown in the Figure above.
 This consists of the following steps:

 *  Determine the results of the synthesis phase.
 Wide range of results is possible including: